-Sorelle is a Co-Founder and former Executive Committee Member of the ACM Conference on Fairness, Accountability, and Transparency (FAccT) as well as a former Program Committee Co-Chair of FAccT and FAT/ML.
+Sorelle is a Co-Founder and former Executive Committee Member of the ACM Conference on Fairness, Accountability, and Transparency (FAccT).
 She has received grants for her work on fairness in machine learning, fairness and social networks, using interpretable machine learning techniques to inform scienfitic hypotheses, Responsible CS Education, and policy and discriminatory machine learning.
 Key papers include work on disparate impact in machine learning and on accelerating materials discovery with interpretable machine learning.

 Before Haverford, Sorelle was a software engineer at Alphabet (formerly Google), where she worked in the X lab and in search infrastructure.
 She holds a Ph.D. in Computer Science from the University of Maryland, College Park, and a B.A. from Swarthmore College.